 FETAL ASSESSMENT UNIT

-The Fetal Assessment Unit is the spot in the hospital where your prenatal ultrasounds will take place.
+The Fetal Assessment Unit is the area in the hospital where your prenatal ultrasounds will take place.
 An ultrasound will allow us see how your baby is growing and developing as well as confirm an estimated due date.
 Your primary caregiver will work with you and let you know when your ultrasound should be scheduled.
 For more information, click here.

-While some people associate the word postpartum with the 'baby blues,' this is actually the type of care you will receive immediately after the birth of your child.
 Once your labour and delivery is complete, you and your baby will be moved to a room in our Postpartum Unit on Kidd 5, where you will stay until it is time to leave the hospital.
 While you recover, you and your baby will be cared for by the same nurses and your baby will remain in your room with you at all times.
 For more information on your postpartum experience at KGH, click here.

 While you are in the hospital, recovering after the birth of your baby, we'll offer you education to help you learn how to care for your new child.
 This includes information on how to bathe your baby, what to do if they develop jaundice, how to take care of the remainder of their umbilical cord as well as information on how to change their diaper and clip their fingernails.
 For more information on newborn care, click here.